 Syphilis is transmitted during sex but it can also be transmitted when sharing needles or sex toys.

 HIV is a viral infection which often goes unnoticed during the early stages.
 With patients being unaware that they carry HIV, it is easily passed on to sexual partners.
-While you may not experience any symptoms of HIV for several years, early treatment is vital to prevent the disease from progressing and developing into AIDS.
+While you may not experience any symptoms of HIV for several years, early treatment is vital.

 Hepatitis B is transmitted when the blood or body fluid of an infected person enters your bloodstream, for example during sex or when sharing needles.
 During the early stages, the infection often remains symptomless, which makes it difficult to spot.
 If hepatitis B is not diagnosed it can become chronic and eventually lead to liver damage.

 There is a very effective vaccine for hepatitis B, which is routinely given to healthcare professionals who have a high risk of getting in contact with blood.
 It is also recommended for travellers going to a country where hepatitis B is very common, especially if they will be in close contact with the local population.

 In countries where awareness of hygiene is very low, there is also a risk of contracting hepatitis B during medical procedures, especially if needles and other equipment are not sterilised properly.